Shelter Intake and Pathway Planning

 - Non-porous easily cleaned, stable exam surface

-- Computer +/- a printer (for cage cards)
+- Computer and a printer (for cage cards and other documentation)

 - Clean scrub or uniform top for staff who has worked with other animals in the shelter